VarunBanka/trojan/README.md

 Get some popcorn 🍿 and enjoy :D

+## Why this trojan?

+Many trojans are available out there but why should you consider this one?

+Because:

+A) it's open source

+B) Most of the anti virus softwares (probably) won't detect it

+C) You can always contact the developer for any help (for instance, you are unable to fix.....)

+## Contact me

+If you need any kind of help, feel free to drop a mail <a href="mailto:bankavarun18@gmail.com ">by clicking here</a>

 <a href="https://www.buymeacoffee.com/bankavarunk" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>